RafidSiddiqueBangladesh/RevolutionaryAiSmartArgri/README.md

 - **Mobile**: 01700000000
 - **Password**: admin123

-*⚠️ Change this password in production!*
+*Change this password in production!*

 ### Farmer Registration
 Farmers can sign up by providing: